 Latvia Song and Dance Celebration Snapshot:

-The very first ‘Latvian Nationwide Song Celebration’ took place in 1873 and today has evolved into the huge event in Riga that takes place every five years.
-Details about today’s Song and Dance Celebration in Latvia can be found here, alongside details about venues, events and how to book tickets.
-For when then time comes around again in 2023!
+- The very first ‘Latvian Nationwide Song Celebration’ took place in 1873 and today has evolved into the huge event in Riga that takes place every five years.
+Details about today’s Song and Dance Celebration in Latvia can be found here, alongside details about venues, events and how to book tickets for when the time comes around again in 2023!

 Planning to Attend the Next Latvian Song and Dance Celebration?
 Pin It!